LTspice Tutorial: Part 6

 Run the simulation.
 Probe the gate voltage.
 Probe the drain current.
 Zoom in on the rising edge of the gate/drain waveforms.
 Left click on the Drain current axis and rescale the axis to measure slightly over the current desired drain current.
 The timings can now be measured.
 Rise time is normally measured over 10% to 90% of the desired voltage swing.
 You may have to change the model capacitances slightly to meet datasheet performance.

-LTspice is a registered trademark of Linear Technology Corporation
+LTspice is a registered trademark of Analog Devices Inc

 © Copyright Simon Bramble